-Note: As part of a law adopted in 2018, changes were made to the blue laws regarding the elimination of premium pay over the next five years for employees who worked on some holidays.
+Note: As part of a law adopted in 2018, changes were made to the Blue Laws regarding the gradual elimination of premium pay over a five-year period for employees that worked on some holidays.
 Premium pay was originally set at 1.5 times an employee's base pay for all hours worked on Sundays and certain holidays.
 The holidays subject to the declining premium pay rates include Memorial Day, Independence Day, and Labor Day.
+It also includes the newly 2020 established holiday of Juneteenth (June 19th).
 The law did not reduce premium pay for New Year's Day, Columbus Day, or Veteran's Day.
+However, a law signed by Governor Baker in early January 2021 adjusted the premium pay rate for these three holidays to be consistent with the three summer holidays.

-Effective in 2020, the premium pay rate decreased to 1.3 times and will decrease every year thereafter by .01 until it ceases to exist in 2023, when it will equal 1.0 (i.e., an employee's regular hourly wage).
-The premium rate will be 1.3 times an employee's base pay for 2020.
+Effective in 2019, the premium pay rate decreases by .0.1 annually until it ceases to exist in 2023, when it will equal 1.0 (i.e., an employee's regular hourly wage).
+The premium rate is 1.2 times an employee's base pay for 2021.